 Two more weeks passed.
 On Dec.
 1, I joined the AV activists for dinner at Vegetus, a vegan restaurant in the Haebangchon area of Seoul.
 It was a huge group — my social media timeline suggests there were only 10 people at the dinner, but it seemed like 20 or more.
 I didn’t take an active part in the conversation, which jumped around from Dr. Michael Greger’s plant-based nutrition videos to vegan restaurants in other world cities to human social justice issues.

 That day the group ordered vegan cake to celebrate two special occasions: the one-year anniversary of AV Seoul and the upcoming birthday of one of its most active members, Mesfin.
 Mesfin was one of AV Seoul’s founders, having previously promoted veganism by distributing leaflets in the city’s busy Hongdae area.
 He talked a bit about his experience of turning vegan many years earlier and about AV Seoul’s history — which, I learned to my surprise, had even included gatherings hosted by an ambassador’s wife.

 Activists report positive experiences overall, he said, though every conversation is different and there are a variety of responses.
-Mesfin also told me he didn’t consider an AV event a “protest.”
-Instead it’s a public display, he explained, “more like busking.”
+Like Allécia, Mesfin didn’t consider an AV event a protest.
+It’s a public display, he said, “more like busking.”

 The activists don’t shout, he said, but wait for people to come to them.
 Only when people have been standing there for a few seconds do the outreach volunteers start a conversation.
 Since the onlookers are “already standing and watching,” Mesfin said, they may be more receptive to a vegan message than the general population.